akinahomwabella/Deep_Fake_Detection/README.md

 - [License](#license)

 ## Overview
 With the rise of misinformation through manipulated media, real-time deepfake detection is crucial for maintaining online content integrity.
-This project leverages 3D Convolutional Neural Networks (CNNs) and sequential models like LSTM/GRU to enhance deepfake detection accuracy, achieving a performance improvement of 45% over traditional methods.
+This project leverages 3D Convolutional Neural Networks (CNNs) and sequential models like LSTM/GRU to enhance deepfake detection accuracy, achieving a performance improvement  over traditional methods.
 The project also integrates explainable AI techniques such as Grad-CAM++ and Layer-wise Relevance Propagation (LRP) to offer users insights into the model's decision-making process.

 ## Features
 - **Real-time Deepfake Detection:** Processes live video feeds to detect manipulated content.